Overview of Limited Companies

 When you trade as a limited company you do not have this risk.
 This is because when you operate as a limited company you have created a separate legal entity, your company.

 This means that if your business gets into any financial trouble then it is the company’s liability to settle it and not yours personally.
-This should help you sleep better at night knowing all of your personal assets are safe.
+As accountants dunfermline traders select to guide them, we can tell you with assurity that this should help you sleep better at night knowing all of your personal assets are safe`

 Perhaps you are afraid that running a limited company is going to be too costly?